|

 2. Léon de Rosny, in 1887, had printed a chromolithographic version (of 45 or 85 copies) of the Paris Codex.
 Since that is the version that Graz used in publishing its facsimile in 1968 (with an introduction and summary by F. Anders), it has become one of the most used versions (indirectly at least) of this codex.
 The Graz version in turn was used as the basis for the Chiapas version (Thomas A. Lee, Jr., "Los Códices Mayas", 1985).

 Color renditions of the codices are not only beautiful to look at, but also are of importance in understanding more about the Maya through their art, and their mathematical calculations.
 Note that red numbers and black numbers generally have different significance: the red giving the dates, the black giving differences between dates.
 Nearly all zeros are written in red.
-Unfortunately, the lithographer did some touch-up work on the Rosny 1887 version of the codex, so the accuracy of this edition (and therefore of the later Graz and Chiapas editions also) has been compromised.
+Unfortunately, the lithographer, apparently trying to do some touch-up work on the Rosny 1887 version of the codex, did not do a perfect job, so the accuracy of this edition (and therefore of the later Graz and Chiapas editions also) has been compromised.
 This is too bad, for other than the rather stylized Gates' version, this is the only color version of this very fragile codex ever printed.
-The codex itself is now kept in the Fonds Mexicain, No. 386, in a sealed wooden box, with a glass cover that permits only two of its pages to be seen.
-The Library apparently has no intention of allowing the box to be opened, for fear that the very fragile codex would be harmed.
-Fortunately, the write-up that comes with the Graz edition does mention some of the differences that have been found between the Rosny color version and the photographic versions.
+Nevertheless, it is quite helpful that the Graz edition comes with an explanation of some of the differences that have been found between the Rosny color version and the photographic versions.

-3. In 1888, Rosny prepared a second printing of the Paris.
-This time it was from black and white photographs, and 100 copies were issued.
+3. In 1888, Rosny had another printing of the Paris published.
+It was in black-and-white, from photographs, which were apparently unaltered.
+One hundred copies were issued.
 This has an excellent reputation; I have not seen it.

 4. In 1909, William E. Gates published 57 copies of his facsimile version of the Paris Codex.
 Like his version of the Dresden, Gates Paris Codex is very pleasing to look at, and uses his own font.
 He has done a little bit of reconstruction, i.e., some numbers and other glyphs are put in although they had already been destroyed by 1909.
 (My personal opinion is that Gates has through the years gotten a fairly bad rap.
 I doubt that he was very good with people, and this may have affected our view of him some).
 Obviously, if he made up his own font for the glyphs, and even if only rarely reconstructed some portions (without hachuring or dotted lines), he was only asking for some inaccuracies to creep in.
-So, his special-font versions cannot be used without checking the photos first, which, I might add, he did include with the Paris.
-His rendition of the figure in the upper right corner of page 3 is better than that of the 1887 Rosny (and therefore the later Graz and Chiapas) editions, where much of the figure is missing (though present in photographs).
+Therefore, for a lot of work, his special-font versions should not be used without checking photos first, and he did include copies of the Duruy 1864 photographs with his facsimile.
+His rendition of the figure in the upper right corner of page 3 of the Paris is better than that of the 1887 Rosny (and therefore the later Graz and Chiapas) editions, where much of the figure is missing (though present in photographs).

-5. Theodore A. Willard in 1933 had published a black and white photographic facsimile in "The Codex Perez: An ancient Mayan hieroglyphic book" (Arthur H. Clarke, Glendale, California).
+5. Theodore A. Willard in 1933 had published a black-and-white photographic facsimile in "The Codex Perez: An ancient Mayan hieroglyphic book" (Arthur H. Clarke, Glendale, California).
 This is the version used in Luis Azcue y Mancera's "Codice Peresiano" (Editorial Orion, México, D. F. 1967).
-Willard's version (and therefore Azcue's also) has some sort of enhancement done, so that it appears a bit like a black and white line drawing.
+Willard's version (and therefore Azcue's also) has some sort of enhancement done, so that it appears a bit like a black-and-white line drawing.
 Some reconstructions, with dashed lines, and some touch-ups are included.
 In the touch-ups, at least one error was made: for instance in the orientation of (what was originally) the green or blue "12" on page 24.
+The library at Northwestern University of Illinois has made this rendition available online at: http://digital.library.northwestern.edu/codex/index.html.

 NOTE: We've found that it's faster and easier to view these documents if you download the individual files to your computer and open them locally.
 To download and save, right click on the file, choose "save as" from the menu, pick a location ( for example "My Documents" ) and click "Save".